 DHCD will evaluate each applicant's work plan and budget for adequate fiscal capability to provide the services indicated.
-Grant award notifications will be made on or about September 1, 2011.
-There is no prescribed award amount for any service, or for any specific grant.
+Grant award notifications will be made on or about September 1, 2012.
+The funding available for the Community Challenge target area is approximately \$150,000.